EngMoheb/Std_Dep/README.md

 - **Excel 365**: Power Query for ETL, PivotTables for analysis and pivot charts for Visualization.
 - **Git & GitHub**: Version control and project hosting.
 - **ChatGPT**: Drafted and refined narrative content and advanced analysis.
-- **DeepSeek AI**: Summarized academic literature and advanced analysis.
+- **DeepSeek AI**: Defining questions and selecting key depression factors.
 - **Perplexity**: Rapid research and fact-checking.
 - **Grammarly**: Ensured clear, polished writing.
 - **Sider.ai**: Chating with all the AI Models.
-- **FFmpeg**: Generated optimized GIFs from screen recordings.

 ---